alephium/www/src/content/news/the-front-end-leman-upgrade-948a98a3e2d/index.md

 ---
 date: 2022-12-22T13:31:59.903000Z
-description: The coming Leman upgrade approaches.
-Simultaneously, the front-end suite of tools is seeing more than a simple refresh.
+description: "The Front End Leman Upgrade: The coming Leman upgrade approaches, and the front-end suite of tools is seeing more than a simple refresh with enhanced functionality."
-spotlight: false
+seoDescription: "Alephium Front End Leman Upgrade - front-end suite tools refresh.
+Enhanced functionality and coming Leman upgrade approach."
 featuredImage: image_6e8c9c7e33.png
 title: The Front End Leman Upgrade
 ---